flyteorg/flyte/rsts/getting_started.rst

            .. tip::
             #.
 Why are we not pushing the docker image?
 Want to understand details - Refer to guide `here <>`_
             #. *Recommended* use the bundled ./docker_build_and_tag.sh.
 It will automatically build the local Dockerfile, name it and tag it with the current git-SHA.
-This helps in gitOps style workflow.
+This helps in GitOps style workflow.

        .. tab:: If using remote flyte cluster